-A Pitcher of Beer: Man Men Scene Rewrite
+A Picture of Beer: Man Men Scene Rewrite

 Assignment: Watch this clip from Mad Men and modernize the concepts for 2020

 Image: Admirim Luboteni [YouTube Channel] | AMC Networks

 INT.
 PRIVATE OFFICE IN A COWORKING SPACE.
 MORNING.

 Don is addressing a Microsoft Teams meeting with fifteen participants from his MacBook Pro.

 I watched the Miller Light deck and I have some thoughts.
 I think the scope is too narrow.
 This Wisconsin fellow.
 Does he not have a wife, college-aged kids, neighbors, or co-workers who drink beer also?
 Let’s consider a broader range of user experiences and the touchpoints where we can engage.
 We need to create several marketing personas.

 Our research has shown that in 2019, the target demo was ages twenty-one to forty-four, and the global beer market should hit nine hundred sixty-two billion…

 Are you talking about the Brewbound survey?
 You’re aware that specifically relates to craft beer, right?
 Plus, we have to be mindful of industry studies that are skewed to report favorable findings.
 General rule of thumb, people: Independent or in-house studies FTW.

 Jack does not reply.
 His screen is frozen still.